j842-deprecated/old_docker-ansible/README.md

 | copykeys PATH        | Copy all files from PATH into /root/.ssh in the docker container.   |
 | setconfig CONFIGFILE | Set the ansible configuration file (/root/.ansible.cfg)             |

-Having completed the above you should be able to run ansible, ansible-playbook etc from the host.
+Having completed the above you should be ready to run ansible, ansible-playbook etc from the host.

 The ansible config file defaults to:
 ```